ioccc-src/winner/2020/ferguson1/spoilers.md

 The gameplay I have already described but this explains the way things are actually done in more detail.

-First I initialise curses; if this fails I print an error message ('curses error') and return 1.
-Next the screen size is determined and I subtract 1 from both x/y.
-If it's too small curses is ended and an error message ('screen too small') is printed - returning 1.
+First I initialise curses; if this fails I print an error message (`curses error`) and return 1.
+Next the screen size is determined and I subtract 1 from both `x`/`y`.
+If it's too small curses is ended and an error message (`screen too small`) is printed - returning 1.

 Next the max size of the snake is determined: if `MAXSIZE` is specified then it's the value of that; otherwise it's the default.
 But in either case if it's